Chapter 8: Missions

 Her mother, Farina, bewitching her to forget.

-All resurfaced, brought back by Gaelib lazily stroking her head, crooning a melody Farina had hummed while brushing her daughter’s hair.
+Countless memories resurfaced, brought back by Gaelib lazily stroking her head, humming a melody that Farina had sung while brushing her daughter’s hair.

 Anguish flooded through Caileagh in visceral waves.
 She buried her face into Gaelib's chest as whispers from the past materialized.